Q&A: DIET, ARTHRITIS, & AUTOIMMUNE DISEASES

 IS YOUR GUT LEAKY?

-Various kinds of joint inflammations, including some forms of rheumatoid arthritis, systemic lupus erythematosus, ankylosing spondylitis and others, may have nutritional components and may improve when offending foods are eliminated from the diet and other measures taken.
+So, the various kinds of joint inflammations, including some forms of rheumatoid arthritis, systemic lupus erythematosus, ankylosing spondylitis and others, may, indeed, have nutritional components and may greatly improve when offending foods are eliminated from the diet and other measures taken.

 THE MOST LIKELY CULPRITS